Hrishikesh-CS50/Miniproject-IronKaggle/README.md

 -    `state_holiday`:`Categorical data representing if there is no holiday represented by 0 and other types of holidays, we should use dummies`.
 No row contains null values.

-Results: Our best model was Random Forest we got an R2 score of 94.8 % for our test data.
+Results: Our best model was Random Forest we got an R2 score of 94.8 % for our validation data.

 We scored the `REAL_DATA.csv` and added on our file `G3.csv` the real data and an extra column `y_pred` which is the prediction of our sales.